3drobotics/solodevguide/book/README.md

-# Solo Development Guide
+# 3DR Development Guide

-This is a guide for working inside Solo's system architecture.
+This guide describes how to work inside Solo's system architecture and develop applications for Solo.

 The objective of this guide is to enable developers to: